How to maintain your culture of experimentation as you scale

 A successful culture of experimentation requires enthusiastic and purposeful buy-in from everyone.
 Naturally, this is easier to cultivate in smaller organizations where communication and cross-team collaboration is more seamless and folks are less siloed in their individual roles.

 Leaders tend to be more receptive to challenges to the status quo and celebrate creative solutions — critical components of an innovation-focused culture — and team members often feel greater permission to take ownership of new, experimental projects and ideas along with their standard tasks.

-With growth can come increased structural roadblocks that make experimentation feel both less approachable and like less of a necessity, from organisational infrastructure and bureaucracy to more rigid silos and reduced prioritisation of future-focused change.
+With growth can come increased structural roadblocks that make experimentation feel both less approachable and like less of a necessity, from organizational infrastructure and bureaucracy to more rigid silos and reduced prioritization of future-focused change.

 “It’s part of the natural growth that happens when businesses and teams expand,” said Jeffrey Cheal, VP of Product Strategy at Optimizely.
 “Experimentation goes from a ‘thing we do’ to a ‘nice to have’ to ‘oh god, we still have to do that?’”

 But the team of experimentation experts at Optimizely said it best: Experimenting at scale is a superpower — and it’s certainly not impossible.
 For organizations to do it, they need four essential components to come together:

 Make results available, shareable, and scream them from the roof.